Latch/open-door-documentation/docs/Onboarding/prerequisites.md

 ### Door Client Account

-OpenDOOR needs to be integrated with an existing Door Client Account defined as a collection of Properties, Units, Doors, Devices and so on.
+OpenDOOR needs to be integrated with an existing Door Client Account (Portfolio) defined as a collection of Properties, Units, Doors, Devices and so on.

 ### Door Client Administrator